Spread0x/isitfit/README.md

 For reference:
 * CWAU >= 70% is well optimized
 * CWAU <= 30% is underused

-* isitfit version 0.1 is based on CPU utilization only (and not yet on memory utilization)
 ```

-Calculate recommended type changes
+Find the first 3 recommended type changes

 ```
-> isitfit --optimize
+> isitfit --optimize --n=2

-Recommendation value: -0.034176 $/hour i.e. if you implement these recommendations, this is savings since negative
+Recommendation value: -0.034176 $/hour i.e. if you implement these recommendations, this is savings since negative Note that this table has been filtered for only the 1st 2 scan results

 Details
 +----+---------------------+-----------------+--------------------+------------------------------+---------------+--------------------+------------------------+